FC Honka: History

+Financial difficulties

 FC Honka won the Finnish Cup in 2012.
 However, due to financial difficulties the team was relegated to the third tier Kakkonen in 2015.
 In 2015 the fitness center company Esport bought the club and after that, the club has also been known as Esport Honka.
 The club dominated their first season in the Kakkonen in 2015 and lost only two games, but were defeated in the promotion battle.
 After the 2016 season, the team was promoted to the second tier Finnish First Division (Ykkönen).
 After the 2017 Ykkönen season Honka was promoted to the highest Finnish tier (Veikkausliiga) after Promotion playoffs against HIFK.